-Did you know that in 2018 we created almost 2.5 quintillion bytes of data every day?
+In 2018, almost 2.5 quintillion bytes of data was created every day.
 Today, with the arrival of 5G, increased content streaming and remote business models, this number has already started to grow exponentially.
 As a result, infrastructure and computing thresholds are expanding rapidly to process this enormous growth of data generation – emphasizing the importance of strategic data center locations.

 From infrastructure design to security protocols and beyond, many considerations go into choosing the right data center – especially location.
 Your data center location is foundational to ensuring its infrastructure environment is optimized to work for you, not against you.
 Here are the top implications for strategic site selection: